 - B.1 Provide evidence of access to equity capital and financing resources to carry out the sustainable operation of the Shipyard. - B.2 Identify the type of legal entity that would contract with the Port, including any and all joint venture/limited partners and percentage interests and capital/equity committed to the entity.
 Identify all entities that are LBEs.
 Provide Articles of incorporation, certificate of formation, partnership agreement, or other formation documents; By-laws, operating or joint venture agreement or any other governing documents; and a Resolution of the Board of Directors or governing organization, as the case may be, authorizing the participation in the RFP process.
-Income Tax Return Submission Certificate issued by the Internal Revenue
+Income Tax Return Submission Certificate issued by the Internal Revenue Service.

-- B.3 Provide the most recent available credit report and audited financial statements for the past five (5) years. - B.4 Provide recent history (last 5 years) in obtaining financing commitments. - B.5 Provide source of capital for funding the proposed Shipyard capital investment as described in Facility Renewal Plan. - B.5 Provide a summary of the organizational and capital structure for the proposed tenant entity. - B.6 Describe sources of financing for the initial physical improvements to be installed at the Site and for activities set forth under the Facility Renewal Plan. - B.7 Describe sources of working capital to cover operating costs and to adequately maintain operations at a high level from the start-up period and through cyclical variations in revenue production. - B.8 Provide pro forma cash flow projections showing revenue by type, operating expenses, net operating income, use of capital, debt service and net cash flow. - B.9.
+- B.3 Provide the most recent available credit report and audited financial statements for the past five (5) years. - B.4 Provide recent history (last 5 years) in obtaining financing commitments. - B.5 Provide source of capital for funding the proposed Shipyard capital investment as described in Facility Renewal Plan, including any asset-transfer financing strategy described under "Potential Dry Dock Equipment Asset Transfer to Improve Project Financing" above. - B.6 Provide a summary of the organizational and capital structure for the proposed tenant entity. - B.7 Describe sources of financing for the initial physical improvements to be installed at the Site and for activities set forth under the Facility Renewal Plan. - B.8 Describe sources of working capital to cover operating costs and to adequately maintain operations at a high level from the start-up period and through cyclical variations in revenue production. - B.9 Provide pro forma cash flow projections showing revenue by type, operating expenses, net operating income, use of capital, debt service and net cash flow. - B.10.
 Provide information regarding any environmental violations and or citations (along with any resulting fines) Respondent has received in the past five (5) years, including third party environmental lawsuits.
-Response should include the dates the violations occurred, an explanation of the causes and duration of the violation, whether the violation is ongoing, a summary of actions that were taken to address the violation, and steps taken to prevent reoccurrence. - B.10 Describe the role and provide resumes describing the relevant experience and qualifications of the project manager and key members of Respondent's team identified that would implement this project.
+Response should include the dates the violations occurred, an explanation of the causes and duration of the violation, whether the violation is ongoing, a summary of actions that were taken to address the violation, and steps taken to prevent reoccurrence. - B.11 Describe the role and provide resumes describing the relevant experience and qualifications of the project manager and key members of Respondent's team identified that would implement this project.
 Give the name, telephone number and address for at least three (3) business references.
 Do not list the Port.
-The Port may, but is not obligated to, contact any or all of these references. - B.11 Describe the key consultants and relevant experience, including but not limited to financial, marketing, engineering, and architectural/design consultants.
+The Port may, but is not obligated to, contact any or all of these references. - B.12 Describe the key consultants and relevant experience, including but not limited to financial, marketing, engineering, and architectural/design consultants.
 Describe engagement of LBEs as participants in the project.